axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.8.md

   - `--verbose` or `-v`

-    Enable verbose logging used to troubleshoot {{% productparam "ose" %}}.
+    Enable verbose logging used to troubleshoot {{% param "product.ose" %}}.

   - `--version` or `-V`